dvdhsu/rpn/readme.md

             else
                 raise "invalid input"

 At the end, \`res' contains the result of our chewing and reducing.
 If our input string was valid, we should only have one number in our stack: the result.
-If so, we'll just reutn that.
+If so, we'll just return that.
 If, however, there are multiple items in the stack, that means that there were more numbers than symbols, so some numbers couldn't be reduced.
 In that case, the input string is considered malformed, so we raise an exception, stating that there is an "incorrect number of arguments".

         res.count == 1 ? res.first : raise("incorrect number of arguments")